drliuqi/drliuqi.github.io/_pages/laboratory_students.md

 Alumni (whereabout)
 --------
-* WANG Yifei 王毅飞(RA，2022.9-2023.7)，now pursuing PhD degree at our group in SCUT.
+* WANG Yifei 王毅飞(RA，2022.9-2023.7)， now pursuing PhD degree at our group in SCUT.